 Also, how emotionally attached to the car are you?
 Will you be upset on a personal level if it’s stolen, to the point where you don’t enjoy the car anymore even if it’s recovered, like the BMW owner above?
 Or is it strictly a business proposition, where all you care about is that the car’s recovered, or the damages/replacement costs are adequately covered?

-If it all makes sense for you, it can be an profitable side hustle, or an innovative way to help finance a dream car.
+If it all makes sense for you, it can be a profitable side hustle, or an innovative way to help finance a dream car… or simply a way to help pay for that hunk of metal that might just be sitting around gathering dust, these days.